Size Of Normal Uterus In Cm

 Current Trends in Uterine Health Assessment

 Recent trends in uterine health assessment focus on non-invasive and minimally invasive techniques.
-For example, saline infusion sonography (SIS) is a procedure where saline is injected into the uterus during an ultrasound to enhance visualization of the uterine lining.
+So for example, saline infusion sonography (SIS) is a procedure where saline is injected into the uterus during an ultrasound to enhance visualization of the uterine lining.
 This can help in the detection of polyps or other abnormalities.
 Hysteroscopy, a procedure where a thin, lighted scope is inserted into the uterus, allows for direct visualization and biopsy of the uterine lining.

 Data on Uterine Size Variations